Alraune (1952 film): Casting

 At the time the cast was considered to be 'All-star", even more so as Eric von Strohiem was respectfully known as "one of the great silent film director", who had all but retired from acting by the time Alraune was to begin filming.
 Hildegard Knef had also achieved fame in both her native country Germany and international fame.
 Robert Craig would later write in his book, It Came from 1957: A Critical Guide to the Year's Science Fiction, Fantasy and Horror Films, that "Knef's sultry, smoking sexuality was perfect for her role...it gives the film much of its palpable tension".

-Mis-en-scene
+Mise-en-scene

 Alraune is rooted from an actual plant Mandrake, which is German for mandragora.
 While the book stays relatively faithful to the book, unlike the 1928 film, there is a shot in the film which depicts Alraune's wide eyed face fades out of focus into the grotesque version of a mandrake.
-The pant is deeply rooted in German literature and folklore.
+The plant is deeply-rooted in German literature and folklore.
 The plant is believed to bring good fortune and solidarity while also bring death and destroying all who curate it.
 The film seems to suggest that when humanity forgets its place in the natural order, it is destined to be eradicated.
 Set Decoration was done by Robert Health with the costume design by Herbrert Ploberger.